'Seven Worlds, One Planet' hosted by Sir David Attenborough first aired Sunday 27 October 2019 at 6.15pm on BBC1.

 The series begins with a breathtaking look at Antarctica – the least populated place on earth, which humans saw for the first time only 200 years ago - in fact, Irish-born navigator Edward Bransfield is credited with making the first confirmed sighting of the Antarctic coastline (Trinity Peninsula) on 30 January 1820.

-Viewers will witness amazing footage of gentoo penguins, leopard seals, elephant seals, whales and albatross.
+This episode features amazing footage of gentoo penguins, leopard seals, elephant seals, whales and albatross.
 There is also a positive report of how some species of whale are finally making a comeback in the region after the long era of slaughter ended - the southern right whale had dwindled to just 35 breeding females at one point, but now there are more than 1,000.

 The only way to reach the Antarctic peninsula is by taking an expedition cruise, either from mainland South America, or flying to Stanley or King George Island.